 These are not just hints, they are principles.
 You need to memorize those principles, and you need to use those principles.
 Without them you will not be successful.
 They are basic principles.
 Now we will look at goals for small groups.

 II.
 SEVEN SMALL GROUP GOALS

 These seven small group goals are for any small group, whether it consists of unbelievers or elders.
+We are not talking specifically about CBLT courses.

 1. Intimate fellowship